ServerMod/SCPDiscord/README.md

 1. Install Node: https://nodejs.org/en/download/package-manager

-2. Download the SCPDiscordBot archive and extract them anywhere you wish outside of the server directory.
+2. Download the SCPDiscordBot archive and extract it anywhere you wish outside of the server directory.

-* If you download the bot directly from the repository rather than the release you may have to add Discord.js using `npm install discord.js` while in the bot directory.
+* If you download the bot directly from the repository rather than the release you may have to add Discord.js using `npm install discord.js` while in the bot's directory.

 3. Follow the bot config guide below.